OpenVan.campβ World of motorhomes — here

 Hesse ranks second most affordable camping region in Germany

-Hesse has been named the second most affordable camping region in Germany, according to an analysis by ADAC and PiNCAMP for 2026.
-A family of three pays an average of €37 per night during the high season, which is €5 below the national average of €42.
+Hesse has been named the second most affordable federal state for camping in Germany.
+Based on analysis by ADAC and the PiNCAMP platform, a family of three pays an average of €37 per night during the 2026 peak season.
+This is €5 below the national average of €42.

 Story sources